xyf2002/COMN-notes/operating_systems/Overview.md

 		- [[W4N2 - Managing threads#Kernel-level threading|Kernel-level threading]] gives the kernel control over individual threads, with thread information is stored in the [[W4N1 - Threads#Thread control block (TCB)|Thread control block (TCB)]].
 Pros: the OS can schedule threads individually, and not schedule them when they are blocked for IO.
 Cons: expensive due to context switching.
 		- [[W4N2 - Managing threads#User-level threading|User-level threading]] uses a userspace library to manage threads.
 Pros: can be 10-100x faster than kernel-level threading, gives precise control to the application program.
 Cons: The kernel doesn't know that multiple threads are running, and may block the whole process if any of those threads are waiting for IO.
 	- [[W4N3 - Scheduling basics|Scheduling]] is the process of deciding which thread runs next.
 Threads tend to consist of cycles of CPU bursts and IO bursts, so a thread doesn't need to be scheduled when its waiting for IO.
-		- There are 3 classes of schedulers: batch schedulers aim to maximise throughput or utilisation, interactive schedulers aim to minimise response times, real time schedulers must be ensure processes have below maximum latencies or response times.
+		- There are 3 classes of schedulers: batch schedulers aim to maximise throughput or utilisation, interactive schedulers aim to minimise response times, real time schedulers must guarantee processes have below maximum latencies or response times.
 		- **Preemptive scheduling** can interrupt processes involuntarily, **non-preemptive scheduling** waits for a process to complete, voluntarily yield, or make a blocking call.
 		- There are many scheduling algorithms, including:
 			- [[W4N4 - Scheduling algorithms#First-come first-served (FCFS)|FCFS]]: processes run in the order they arrive